 These fall into two categories, and it is important to distinguish between the two.

 – Like Desert Data Recovery in Phoenix, these companies have a physical location in the geographical area they specialize in.

 – They have one physical location and have no pretense about it.

-- They have regular opening hours, a client service team and an office you can visit.
+– Most have regular opening hours, a client service team and an office you can visit.

 – Like Desert Data Recovery these companies have the tools and experience to recovery data from pretty much any failed media.

-- They have invested heavily in education and equipment.
-For example, Desert Data Recovery has 3 PC-3000 Professional Data Recovery Systems, 2 Deepspar Disk Imagers, Visual NAND Reconstructor, RAID Reconstruction System, Cleanroom facilities and has attended training classes for each of these pieces of equipment.
+– They have invested heavily in education and equipment.
+For example, Desert Data Recovery has 4 PC-3000 Professional Data Recovery Systems, 2 Deepspar Disk Imagers, Visual NAND Reconstructor, RAID Reconstruction System, Cleanroom facilities and our technicians have received extensive training on each of these pieces of equipment.

 – They can effectively evaluate failed media without causing more damage.